Sometimes a maker just got to make! That’s what I felt about this paper flower wall decoration once the idea popped into my head.

 Floral Pineapple Party Decoration

-Especially, if you used it along with the giant paper mache cacti I made and my DIY Frida Kahlo ornaments and Frida Kahlo pillow.
-In fact, these paper flowers would be great to use with many Frida Kahlo crafts.
+Especially if you used it with the giant paper mache cacti I made and my DIY Frida Kahlo ornaments and Frida Kahlo pillow, these paper flowers would be great with many Frida Kahlo crafts.

-If you love pineapple crafts you’ll probably love these.
+If you love pineapple crafts, you’ll probably love these.
+And you could even make a DIY fabric flower version of this decoration.

-Or if your looking for other ways to craft fake succulents check out these.
+Or if you’re looking for other ways to craft fake succulents.

 Lins @ Boo & Maddie